-- Make an initial appointment with SOE Business Office to clarify the steps to establish a project account.
+- Make an initial appointment with College Business Office to clarify the steps to establish a project account.
 You can also discuss whether you need to file a Pre-establishment/ pre-award request to get your project underway while the account is being finalized.

 You will want to develop a project work plan.
 A process for doing so may include the following:

 - Identify goals, timeline, key staff, and submit space request if appropriate.

 - Break work up into small components – e.g., yearly, 3-month, 1-month, weekly project meeting goals.